 Open access is access to knowledge that is "digital, online, free of charge, and free of most copyright and licensing restrictions." ("Open Access Overview," Peter Suber)

-“Open access” is often used to refer to scholarly literature, such as journal articles, but the open access movement is committed to the global spread of open knowledge and encompasses open educational resources, open data, and open source software, among others.
+“Open access” is often used in reference to journal articles, but the open access movement is committed to the global spread of open knowledge and encompasses open educational resources, open data, and open source software, among others.

 No, open access works within copyright law and actually encourages authors to retain and use their rights to their full extent.